Graduate - Community and Regional Planning Scholarships

 This scholarship provides support for a sophomore or junior majoring in Community Development who has demonstrated a commitment to community service.
 Recipients must have a minimum grade point average of 2.75 or higher.

 Those who wish to be considered for financial aid should visit here to view the options available.

 You can also secure a research assistantship, fellowship, or teaching assistantship that provides a stipend and in some cases payment of full tuition.
 This is through the University and there are limited openings.
 If you are interested in these opportunities you should apply before January 15.
 There is no fellowship application.
 All qualified applicants will be reviewed by a committee, evaluations for these openings begins in mid February.

 Applicants who would be applicable for a fellowship award must have at least 1300 GRE scores, excellent letters of reference, and a competitive cumulative GPA.

 Other Research assistantships are funded by grants or contracts directed by individual professors, and are normally temporary assignments that a student can apply for throughout their academic career at CRP.

-Temple University Ambler Scholarships and Awards for the
+Temple University Ambler Scholarships and Awards